Tags

 ### Wicked Byzantine Problems

-Byzantine Studies faces a host of problems, some tame, others are 'Wicked Problems'.
+Byzantine Studies faces a host of concerns, some tame, others are 'Wicked Problems'.
 The very name of the field perpetuates colonial ideologies and tropes that have been well established in monographs and articles produced by our peers.
-It appears we are at some form of impasse, which I call Wicked *Byzantine* Problems (WBP).
-John Schofield's book, "Wicked Problems for Archaeologists," is the inspiration for my arguments, although my feelings about the label "Byzantine" have been with me since my undergraduate days.
-Schofield's book argues that archaeologists have a significant role to play in Wicked Problems, "those problems facing the planet and its inhabitants, present and future, which are hard (if not impossible) to resolve and for which bold, creative, and messy solutions, being those 'that include many different viewpoints when making a decision or establishing policy"[^1]
+It appears we are at an impasse, which I refer to as Wicked *Byzantine* Problems (WBP).
+John Schofield's book, "Wicked Problems for Archaeologists," is the inspiration for my arguments.
+Schofield's book argues that archaeologists have a significant role to play in Wicked Problems, "those problems facing the planet and its inhabitants, present and future, which are hard (if not impossible) to resolve and for which bold, creative, and messy solutions, being those 'that include many different viewpoints when making a decision or establishing policy"[^1].

 Byzantine Studies does not reside within a singular department in most Western universities.
 Much of what is included under the auspices of Byzantine Studies, i.e., History, Art History, Archaeology, Epigraphy, Numismatics, and Sigillography, to name a few, is scattered throughout a wide assortment of university departments, such as History, Classics, or Archaeology.
 The field also suffers from a lack of jobs (Kaldellis 2024) and many who have specialized in a particular area of Byzantine Studies, for example, numismatics, end up teaching in departments under broad mandates.
 This is not the time or place to discuss the Byzantine job market, but it hints at a growing problem that Byzantinists face: Relevancy.